rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 }
 ```

-This enables authors to use different fields depending on whether they're compiling
+This would enable authors to use different fields depending on whether they're
-for async or not, while still sharing a common core.
-And within function bodies
+compiling for async or not, while still sharing a common core.
+And within
-to provide different behaviors depending on the context as well.
-The function
+function bodies it would be possible to provide different behaviors depending on
-body notation would work as a generalization of the currently unstable
+the context as well.
+The function body notation would work as a generalization
-[`const_eval_select`][eval-select] intrinsic, and at least for the function
+of the currently unstable [`const_eval_select`][eval-select] intrinsic, and at
-bodies we expect a similar `is_const()` compiler built-in to be made available
+least for the function bodies we expect a similar `is_const()` compiler built-in
-as well.
+to be made available as well.

 [eval-select]: https://doc.rust-lang.org/std/intrinsics/fn.const_eval_select.html
 [connect]: https://doc.rust-lang.org/std/net/struct.TcpStream.html#method.connect

 ## Consistent syntax

-One of the biggest challenges in language design is adding features in a way that
+As we alluded to earlier in the post: one of the biggest challenges we see in
-makes them feel like they're a core part of the language, rather than a separate
+language design is adding features in a way that makes them feel like they're in
-language which just happens to be shipped in the same package.
-And modifier
-keywords such as `async` and `const` definitely risk feeling like their own
-niche if we're not careful.
+harmony with the rest of the language - and not something which stands out as
+noticably different.
+And because we're touching on something core to Rust, the
+way we do keywords, we have to pay extra close attention here to make sure Rust
+keeps feeling like a single language.

-Luckily in Rust we have the ability to make surface-level changes to the
+Luckily Rust has the ability to make surface-level changes to the
 language through the edition system.
 There are many things this doesn't let us
 do, but it does allow us to require syntax changes.
-We want to leverage this
+A possibility we're
+exploring is leveraging the edition system to make some minor changes to `const`
-to help make `const` and `async` feel consistent with one another, and to make
+and `async` so they feel more consistent with one another, and with `?const` and
-their base versions feel consistent with their maybe-counterparts.
+`?async`.

 For `const` this means there should be a syntactic distinction between `const`
 declarations and `const` uses.
+Like we mentioned earlier in the post, when you
-Currently when you write `const fn` you get a
-function which can be evaluated both at runtime and during compilation.
-But when
+write `const fn` you get a function which can be evaluated both at runtime and
-you write `const FOO: () = ..;` the meaning of `const` there guarantees
+during compilation.
+But when you write `const FOO: () = ..;` the meaning of
-compile-time evaluation.
-Same keyword, different meanings.
-So for that reason we
+`const` there guarantees compile-time evaluation.
+One keyword, different
+meanings.
+So for that reason we're wondering whether perhaps it would make more
-want to propose we change `const fn` to `?const fn` to more clearly indicate
+sense if we changed `const fn` to `?const fn`.
+This would make it clear that
-that this function may be const-evaluated, but can also be used at runtime.
+it's a function which *may* be const-evaluated, but doesn't necessarily have to -
+and can also be called from non-`const` contexts.

 ```rust
 //!
 Define a function which may be evaluated both at runtime and during